One of the most overlooked aspects of Forex trading is the cost of opening a trade position.

 This is an often overlooked detail of short-term trading, which significantly reduces its profitability and sustainability over the long run.

-As mentioned in the Retail Forex Manifesto, if you’re going to be trading for a long time you’ll need to adopt a trading approach that stacks the odds in your favor.
+If you’re going to be trading for a long time you’ll need to adopt a trading approach that stacks the odds in your favor.

 Based on the 2 examples we’ve just seen, it’s clear which one offers more opportunities for a profit (i.e. fewer losses), and with a larger profit potential.